Skip to contents

 }

-The decision table can be created with plot_decision_table().
-Here is the table for PNI_75:
+Decision tables can be created with plot_decision_table().
+Here is the table for PNI_80:

 g <- plot_decision_table(